jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part2.md

 #define rep2            -32(%ebp)
 #define rep3            -36(%ebp)
 ```
-uncompressed area and parameters used in decompress process.
-Call RangeDecoderBitDecode located at address 0x8a01.
+Initialize every word with value saved in eax(0x400), address from edi(0x10b7d0), size of words stored in ecx(0x1f36), this area will be used soon in followed process.
+Next initialize now_pos, prev_byte, state with 0, rep0, rep1, rep2, rep3 with 1, range with 0xffffffff, code is initialized with bytes in the beginning of grub core code,  rest of grub kernel code followed LOCAL(decompressor_end) label.
+After above all completed, next get into lzma_decode_loop located at address 0x8b07.
 ```assembly
    0x8ac7:	push   %ebp
 (gdb) info registers ebp